dereneaton/ipyrad/docs/pedicularis_.rst

 Take a peek at the .loci output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the first places I look when an assembly finishes.
+This is the first place I look when an assembly finishes.
 It provides a
 clean view of the data with variable sites (-) and parsimony informative
 SNPs (*) highlighted.
 Use the unix commands **less** or **head** to look at this
 file briefly.
 Each locus is labelled with a number corresponding to the locus